p-s-vishnu/Documents/git_notes.md

 `git log --graph --oneline master branch_name` to see the visual representation of commit history

+`git reset --soft HEAD~1`, if the changes have not been pushed to remote then it undo the most recent commit to staging area.

 `git reset --hard` resets all the uncommited changes to last commit (can't be recovered)

 `git reflog` all the commits that have been checkout recently